Lockdown proved inflection point for e-commerce in India | Business

 Notably, the demand for online goods and products mirrored the different facets of life under the lockdown and pandemic.

-''As customer consumption patterns and habits evolved, over the last year, sellers have seen high demand in categories such as groceries, work from home and online schooling enablers like laptops, smart devices and headphones.
-We also saw significant demand for personal grooming products, wellness products, masks and sanitisers and fitness products...,” an Amazon India spokesperson said.
+''As customer consumption patterns and habits evolved, over the last year, sellers have seen high demand in categories such as groceries, work from home, and online schooling enablers like laptops, smart devices, and headphones.
+We also saw significant demand for personal grooming products, wellness products, masks and sanitizers, and fitness products...," an Amazon India spokesperson said.

 The new normal of working and learning from home also fuelled demand for consumer electronic products.